 Maya Jordan is a community organizer, activist, volunteer and a creative.
-Her family hails from rural Mississippi (where her Mother and several generations before her were born) and rural Canada (where she first learned about our deep connection to our land and food) and she spent many summers visiting the family farms.
+Her family hails from rural Mississippi (where her Mother and several generations before her were born) and Canada where her family had a farm.
 Maya is active in her community, supporting urban farming, school farms, food justice, and green space movements in urban communities.
-She is also an avid volunteer doing reading programs and facilitating music performances for the elderly and disabled in nursing homes and rehab centers.

 Maya’s career and work experience are at the intersection of the non-profit sector, the creative arts, and the healing arts.
-Maya has well over a decade of experience in non-profit and grassroot organization consulting, program management and operations administration for organizations across the country from small independent non-profits to large high-profile organizations.
-Maya is also a lifecycle Doula, non-denominational minister, herbalist, and shaman and has been practicing and administering support and care in these arenas both professionally and personally as part of her calling for 8 years.
-Maya is also a filmmaker, composer, artistic director, and a classically trained singer & actor and has worked and performed professionally in all those capacities for 15 years for creative arts organizations, film & theater companies and co-runs her film production company Library Card Productions with her husband.
+Maya has well over a decade of experience in non-profit and grassroots organization consulting, program management and operations administration for organizations across the country from small independent non-profits to large high-profile organizations.
+Maya is also a lifecycle Doula, non-denominational minister and has been practicing and administering support and care in these arenas both professionally and personally as part of her calling for 8 years.
+Maya is also a filmmaker, composer, artistic director, and a classically trained singer & actor and has worked professionally in all those capacities for 15 years and co-runs her film production company Library Card Productions with her husband.
 Maya uses her skills and vast experience from the three branches of her career to inform each other: Her knowledge in the spiritual and healing arts allow her to create work environments that are supportive and nurturing.
 Her training and background in the creative arts allow her to approach all of her work with a unique and fun perspective.
-Her expertise in consulting and operational management allows her to assist everyone she works with in applying practical strategy and organizational structure to their goals, be they professional or personal.
+Her expertise in consulting and operational management allows her to assist everyone she works with in applying practical strategy and organizational structure to their goals.
 Maya has manifested a career that is rooted in her core values and methodology of Creating Safe Space for Others, Creating Efficient Processes, and Creativity in all its forms and she combines her wealth of experience, training, and knowledge to support others in their endeavors.
-Maya is a University of Michigan graduate and comes to SAAFON bringing her dedication, friendly professionalism and an unparalleled organizational skillset honed, as previously mentioned, for over 10 years helping organizations achieve goals with streamlined workflow processes.
 She applies her detail-oriented approach to consulting, organization, operational, and creative project management to her work and is honored and grateful to do so with SAAFON.
-Maya is also a geeky sci-fi/fantasy nerd who loves Shakespeare, hiking, books, and hosting gatherings with friends, family, and her husband.